Introduction to eBPF

 Most of the tools listed above are quite well documented.
 Their manpages usually include good examples you can try immediately.
 The tools ending in .bt are installed by bpftrace and refer to bpftrace scripts (they are text files, hence, you could read them to understand how they are achieving specific tasks).
 The ones ending in -bpfcc are BCC tools (from bpfcc) written in Python (you can also inspect those as you would inspect the .bt files).

-These bpftrace scripts are often a great start on how something complex can be achieved in simple ways.
+These bpftrace scripts often demonstrate how a complex task can be achieved in simple ways.
 The -bpfcc variants are often a bit more advanced, often providing more options and customizations.

 You will also find several text files describing use-case examples and the output for bpftrace tools in /usr/share/doc/bpftrace/examples/ and for bpfcc-tools in /usr/share/doc/bpfcc-tools/examples/.